PapenfussLab/bioshake/README.md

 ### Writing your own stages

+As mentioned above, in ordinary Shake, each stage of a build is represented by an object of type `Rules a`.
+By contrast, in Bioshake, each stage inhabits its own type, and the functionality of a stage is determined by the typeclasses that its type instantiates.
+Many of these instances can be automatically generated by Template Haskell.
+The constructor `:->`, which is used to concatenate successive stages into a pipeline, is isomorphic to `(,)`.

+Here is an example showing how to create your own stage.
+We will create a stage called `Magic` that takes a BAM file as input and produces a VCF as output.

-First create a datatype to represent your stage:
+First, create a datatype to represent the stage:

     data Magic c = Magic c deriving Show

-The `c` type here is a configuration type which is used by bioshake to represent threaded/cluster configuration.
+The `c` type variable is a configuration type which is used by bioshake to represent threaded/cluster configuration.
 You can have other polymorphic types, but the last type must be the configuration type.
 Next, write a function that executes the tool: